-By now surely everyone has seen at least a handful (to a few hundred) of their friends, family members and favorite celebrities take the ALS ice bucket challenge, and maybe even taken the challenge on yourself.
-The success of this viral online campaign has been really fun to watch from a nonprofit consultant standpoint.
-As of about noon EST on Monday, Aug.
-25, Time Magazine reports that $79.7 million have been contributed by a staggering 1.7 million donors, blowing previous years’ donation records of the ALS Association out of the water.
-We here at Nonprofit Media Solutions have felt compelled to join in on the fun by taking the ice bucket challenge as well as making a donation.
+Remember a few years ago when it seems like everyone was doing the ALS ice bucket challenge online?
+The success of this viral online campaign has been really fun to watch from a nonprofit consultant standpoint, blowing previous years’ donation records of the ALS Association out of the water.
+We felt compelled to join in on the fun by taking the ice bucket challenge as well as making a donation.

 - Board committees — Establish a governance structure of board committees with a reporting structure.
 Committees to consider: executive, finance, nominations, volunteer, special events and communications.
 Include at least one board member on each committee (except for the executive committee) and one board member should be the committee chair.
 Membership of each committee should be made up of staff, key volunteers and other board members.
 The committee chair should keep lines of communication open between him or herself and the chair of the board of directors and the executive director of the organization.